iTwin/iTwinUI/packages/itwinui-css/README.md

 </div>

 iTwinUI is a design system for building beautiful and well working web UI components within Bentley Systems & iTwin.js applications.
-It supports multiple light and dark color schemes and also comes with high contrast versions of both.
+It supports light and dark color schemes and also comes with high contrast versions of both.

 This is a monorepo which contains the following packages: